 I’m primarily a utility turner, and I enjoy making items that people will use in the kitchen.
 But utility doesn’t have to mean boring, plain, or mediocre.
 I like to think my wooden cookware blurs the line between functional and art.
 I’ve been turning since 2005, having taken classes at Red Rocks Community College and then with a handful of professional woodturners.

 My specialty is salad bowls, plates, and peppermills, and I get a lot of satisfaction in seeing my items being used instead of sitting on display.
 I know what it takes to make something that can be used daily and then passed down through the family.

 Most of my wood comes from urban trees, although I can’t resist buying a nice piece of Madrone Burl or Big Leaf Maple Burl for my peppermills.
 Like many of you I’m happy to do my part to keep trees out of the landfill or fireplace.

-I retired 5 years ago and now turn full time.
-I started my own company after I retired (Colorado Kitchen Heirlooms) and sell my items online and at craft shows.
-I served as President of the Front Range Woodturners in Denver for the past 3 years.
+I retired in 2015 and now turn full time.
+I started my own company after I retired and sell my items online and at craft shows.
+I served as President of the Front Range Woodturners in Denver from 2017 to 2019.